actigraph/ActiLifeManual/docs/start.rst

 .. figure:: /assets/img/ActiLifeDesktopShortcut.png
    :alt:

-FIGURE 2 – ACTILIFE 6 PROGRAM DESKTOP SHORTCUT
+Figure 2 – ActiLife 6 Program Desktop Shortcut

-LICENSING
+Licensing
 ---------

 ActiLife software is a licensed program and requires users to obtain a